-The meter is connected to the Color Control GX.
+The meter is connected to the GX device.
 There are two options in its wiring:

 When used to measure a PV Inverter, terminals 1, 2 and 3 should face the PV inverter to ensure correct direction of current and power.